sva-dsi/2018-fall-course/p5guide.md

 ---

 Central to a visualization is how it has been designed to be interacted with.
-You might have a static visualization that has been printed as an information graphic or an dynamic visualization that requires
+You might have a static visualization that has been printed as an information graphic or an dynamic visualization that requires zooming, panning, clicking, touching, and more.

 ## Mouse Interactions: mousePressed()

 ## Mouse Interactions: mouseX, mouseY

+## Mouse Interactions: zoom & pan

 ## HTML input: createInput()